dssg/triage/docs/sources/dirtyduck/problem_description.md

 > Which $n$ facilities will have a critical or serious violation in the following $X$ period of time?

+The answer to this question is a list of length $n$ with the facilities at high risk of found a violation if they are inspected in the following $X$ period of time.

 If you want to continue to this case studie click [here](inspections.md)

 ## Early Warning Systems